 Just started on Winterbirth by Brian Ruckley and so far it's quite a different fantasy book, focusing more on the higher-end Thanes doings, politics and the world, rather than slaying orcs and dragons.
 Reminds me of old Polish history books :p

 Enjoying the change of pace from the typical fantasy fare, but also having a wee bit hard time keeping track of the multitude of ("bloods"), races, cities and their relations.
-Just a matter of getting used to it I guess; at least the book provides a map + cast of characters upfront which is nice!Checkout my second Indie Game: Karaski: What Goes Up... - Open-ended, story-driven investigation onboard a damaged Airship; find the saboteur, or risk becoming suspect!
-Deus Ex meets Clue with a bit of Telltale
+Just a matter of getting used to it I guess; at least the book provides a map + cast of characters upfront which is nice!You’re one of five suspects of a sabotage onboard a 1920s Slavic Airship.
+Find the culprit or confess your crime in an open-ended, detective adventure game - Karaski: What Goes Up...

 04-11-2013, 08:37 AM #1776

 Finished The picture of Dorian Gray by Oscar Wilde last night, must've been the third time I've read the book.
 I can recommend it to everyone, the writing is stellar.
 Almost every other sentence is so good I want to quote it to everyone I meet.

 Will be moving on to the complete collection of Sherlock Holmes novels and stories, by Sir Arthur Conan Doyle.

 Having a bit of a change of pace and reading Notes on a Small Island by Bill Bryson, it is not going to change the world and its not about heavy themes but it is probably the most funny and entertaining read I've read in awhile i always have a smile reading it as the man walks around Britain and gives you anecdotes that are so god damn true.
 Also makes me want to walk around some of the pretty areas he goes around.